FACKJONNY/PotatoGraphics-Unlocker/README.md

 - Device spoofing for enhanced gaming experiences. [ Unlock low-Texure (kind of Potato Graphics ðŸ¥”) ]
 - Easy installation and no configuration.

+## important !
+- Try this at your own risk!

 ## Table of Contents

 - [Getting Started](#getting-started)